ProbstLab/uBin-helperscripts/README.md

 ubin_0.9.14_amd64.deb for Linux

 Required are 8 GB of RAM.
 We use 16 GB to ensure smooth operations (this of course also depends on your dataset).
+Alternatively, you can also compile it yourself by following the instructions in the uBin repository https://github.com/ProbstLab/uBin.

-Two example dataset from the CAMI challenge are provided in 'CAMI_test_dataset' for testing the uBin software (low and medium complexity datasets).
+Three example datasets from the CAMI challenge are provided in 'CAMI_test_dataset' for testing the uBin software (low, medium and high complexity datasets).

 # The uBin interface